Sensitivity-Driven Adaptive Surrogate Modeling for Simulation and Optimization of Dynamical Systems: Sensitivity Analysis

 \item[(iii)] For all $R > 0$ there exists $L(R)$ such that for all $s \in \{ 0, 1, 2 \}$ it holds

 \item[(iv)] Properties (ii) and (iii) also hold for $l$ (\emph{mutatis mutandis}). \end{itemize} \end{assumption}

 The existence of a continuous inverse $\bpsi_{\bz}(\overline{\bz}; \overline{\bg})^{-1}$ is linked to the existence and uniqueness of solutions to a particular linear quadratic optimal control problem (see \eqref{eq:Sensitivity:OCP:LQOCP} below) whose solution gives the sensitivity of the solution of \eqref{eq:Sensitivity:OCP:OCP} to perturbations in $\bg$.
-The linear quadratic optimal control problem involves the Hamiltonian
+We will use the notation \eqref{eq:Sensitivity:OCP:shorthand}.

 The second-order sufficient optimality condition is stated next. \begin{assumption} The matrix

 is symmetric positive semidefinite, there exists $\epsilon > 0$ such that the matrix

 obeys